Nikko Jenkins

 Nikko Allen Jenkins (sometimes spelled Nicholas on first name; born September 16, 1986) is an American spree killer convicted of committing four murders in Omaha, Nebraska, in August 2013.
-The murders occurred within a month after he had been released from prison after serving 10-and-a-half years of the 18 years to which he had been sentenced for a carjacking committed at age 15 and for assaults committed in prison.
-Jenkins stated that he had committed the killings at the command of the ancient serpent god Apophis.
+The murders occurred within a month after he had been released from prison after serving 10-and-a-half years of an 18 year sentence for a carjacking and assaults committed in prison.
+Jenkins later stated that he had committed the killings at the command of the ancient serpent god Apophis.
 He was found competent to stand trial, found guilty of the four murders, and was sentenced to death in May 2017.

 Early years

-Jenkins was born in Colorado to parents David A. Magee and Lori Jenkins.
-Jenkins began a criminal record at age 7 when he was charged with bringing a gun to school.
+Jenkins was born in Denver, Colorado to parents David A. Magee and Lori Jenkins.
+Starting from an early age, Jenkins had a lengthy history of mental health and behavioral issues; at the age of 7, he brought a loaded handgun to school, and in November 2003, aged 17, he was convicted of armed robbery.

+In 2009, his father died while Jenkins was imprisoned.
+That same year, Nikko Jenkins and Erica Jenkins, his sister who was also imprisoned at the time, were allowed to temporarily leave prison with corrections officers to accompany them to their grandmother's funeral.
+During the funeral, after a guard uncuffed one of Jenkins's hands so he could use the restroom, Jenkins and his sister attacked the guard but were both restrained.
+On July 30, 2013, Jenkins was released from prison.